AdaCore/spark2014/lrm/source/introduction.rst

 This text is redundant in terms of defining the rules themselves and simply provides explanatory detail.

+In a small number of places there are Name Resolution Rules sections used in a similar way as in the Ada 2012 RM.
+They are infrequently required in this document and so are only included as needed.

 In addition, examples of the use of the new features are given along with the language definition detail.